arhankundu99/Automatic-Sudoku-Solver-using-pygame/README.md

 Time complexity of bubble sort is ```O(N*N)```

 ## DFS
 Depth-first search is an algorithm for traversing or searching tree or graph data structures.
-The algorithm starts at the root node and explores as far as possible along each branch before backtracking.
+The algorithm starts at the root node and explores as far as possible along each branch before backtracking. <br/>
+DFS traverses the graph depthwise. when it reaches a dead end, it backtracks and continues the process

 ### Features
 Add source, destination, obstacles and visualise DFS!